Skip to main content

 How to draw irregular shapes

 • Bézier curve will create a filled shape with sides that can be rounded or curved.
-You can add curves to the lines by using double click on the shape and dragging the blue nodes.
+You can add curves to the lines by using a double click on the shape and dragging the blue nodes.

 • Polygonwill create a filled shape with straight lines.